CKalitin/ckalitin.github.io/_posts/2024-04-07-spacex-bandwagon-mission.md

 2. Payload list and compare to my previous blog post
 3. List payloads that make sense in my previous predictions
 4. Go into constellations that don't need exact orbital planes and why I was wrong
+5. Electron Manifest
-5. Future of the market (Rideshare is cheaper and a commercial inevitability (SpaceX isn't malicious), earth coverage constellations, other constellations, expediency)
+6. Future of the market (Rideshare is cheaper and a commercial inevitability (SpaceX isn't malicious), earth coverage constellations, other constellations, expediency)

 ### <b>Competition between Alpha and Electron</b>